 During the fourth quarter of 2012, we began to operate under three new business divisions for our segment reporting structure.
 This new structure replaced our legacy seven business unit structure.
-Our new segment reporting structure, which we also refer to as "divisions", reflects the way management now makes operating decisions and manages the growth and profitability of the business.
-It also corresponds with management's current approach of allocating resources and assessing the performance of our segments.
-We report our segment information in accordance with the provision of FASB ASU Topic 280, "Segment Reporting."
-The changes to our segment structure have no effect on the historical consolidated results of operations of the Company.
+We also refer to our new segment reporting structure as "divisions".
+The changes to our segment reporting structure did not have any impact on the historical consolidated results of operations of the Company.
 Prior period segment results have been revised to the new segment presentation.